trejder/yii-ldap-and-mysql-login/README.md

-# Yii base app with LDAP and MySQL support
+# Yii base app with LDAP / MySQL support

 This is pure, auto-generated Yii 1.x application, the same, as you get after `yiic webapp path`, enhanced to use MySQL- and LDAP-based user authentication.